Course Listings for Study Abroad/Exchange Students

 - If your home institution requires you to study specific courses, you must contact the study abroad office in advance so that we can confirm that the course is running and gain prior approval for you.

-You can view a list of the current courses using the links on the right of this page.
+You can view a list of the courses available to Study Abroad/Exchange students using the links on the right of this page.

 Students who are currently studying for a postgraduate degree and have completed an undergraduate degree can browse the postgraduate course lists and combine these with undergraduate courses if they choose.
 Undergraduate students should only search through the undergraduate lists.